DrEntropy/FNC/readme.md

 # Notes and Exercises from Fundamentals of Numerical Computation

+This are just my personal notes and exercises from the book [Fundamentals of Numerical Computation](https://tobydriscoll.net/fnc-julia/)

 Important note: I do not have access to the solutions, and have not carefully checked my solutions.

 Useful things to know: